Fartlek Runs: The Simple, Flexible Way to Run Faster and Build Endurance

 How do you Structure a Fartlek Training Session?

-There isn’t one singular way to do a fartlek workout.
+There isn’t one single way to do a fartlek workout.
+This is the beauty of it.

 #1: 20 Minute Fartlek Run

-For beginners, one of the first speed work sessions I incorporate into a training plan is a 20 minute fartlek run.
+For beginners, one of the first speed work sessions I incorporate into a training plan is a 20-minute fartlek run.

 Here is what you will do:

 1. Warm up with three minutes of easy jogging.
+(RPE 2-3)

 4. This would be 12 minutes of the fartlek run portion of your run session.